Fermium/presskit/README.md

 # Logo

 The Logo represents the atomic configuration of the element [Fermium](https://en.wikipedia.org/wiki/Fermium).
 Each dot represents one of [100](https://en.wikipedia.org/wiki/Atomic_number) electrons.
-The name of the element Fermium is in honour of the italian scientist [Enrico Fermi](https://en.wikipedia.org/wiki/Enrico_Fermi).
+The name of the element Fermium (as well as the name of our company) is in honour of the italian scientist [Enrico Fermi](https://en.wikipedia.org/wiki/Enrico_Fermi).

 ![Horizontal-Main_250px.png](Logo/Rasters/Horizontal/Horizontal-Main_250px.png)